amitrege/CSCI1300-2024-public/recitation/recitation2/recitation2.md

 ### 2. Hydration app  <a name="app"></a>

-  Your goal is to drink half a gallon or 64 fl oz every day but you aren’t great at remembering to do it!
+  Your goal is to drink half a gallon or 64 fl oz of water every day but you aren’t great at remembering to do it!
 So you decide to create a hydration app that tracks your water intake every day and will alert you based on how much you drank for the day.
-  The program first asks how much water you drank for the day, which is in fl oz and then displays a message based on whether you have hit your goal for the day.
+  The program first asks how much water you drank for the day, in fl oz.
+It then displayes a message based on how close you are to hitting your goal for the day.
-  Next, it will also tell you how much water you have left to drink.
+  Finally, it will also tell you how much water you have left to drink.

-  The following are the possible messages you will get based on your intake:<br/>
+  The following are the possible messages you will get based on your input:<br/>

-   1. If you’re drinking 32 fl oz or less, then you get
+   1. If you've had less than 32 fl oz of water to drink, then you get

  ```
-    "You’re very, very dehydrated!
+    "You are very, very dehydrated!
 Get that water in!
 You have X fl oz left to drink."
  ```
-   2. If you’re drinking more than 32 fl oz but less than 64 fl oz, then you get
+   2. If you’ve had at least 32 fl oz but less than 64 fl oz of water to drink, then you get

  ```
-    “You’re doing great, but you’re still halfway to your goal!
+    “You are doing great, you are half way to your goal!
 Get that water in!
-You have X fl oz left to drink”
+You have X fl oz left to drink.”
  ```
-   3. If you’re drinking 64 fl oz or more, then you get<br/>
+   3. If you’ve had 64 fl oz or more water, then you get<br/>
  ```
-    “You’ve hit your goal for the day!
+    “You have hit your goal for the day!
 Great job getting hydrated!”
  ```